UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/weekly_logs/individual_logs/Josh_log.md

 ## Recap on goals from last cycle
+* This cycle I really wasn't able to get as much done as I wanted as I was packing for leaving to vancouver island on thursday and left today on Friday, so I was really only able to get some work done after class on wednesday and a little bit yesterday and today.
 * Last cycle I mainly wanted to get a testing enviroment setup as well as begin to incorperate UI and backend functionalities so we could mark off our major use case milestones.
 I ended up mainly refactoring how we structured our API so that it followed more of a Clean Architecture approach.
 I added a readME in the src folder of server explaining what the differenations are.

 ## Goals for next cycle